Baltimore Ravens: 2013–2018

 In Week 1, on September 7, the Baltimore Ravens lost to the Cincinnati Bengals, 23–16.
 The next day, on September 8, 2014, TMZ released additional footage from an elevator camera showing Rice punching Palmer.
 The Baltimore Ravens terminated Rice's contract as a result, and was later indefinitely suspended by the NFL, although a judge later vacated this indefinite suspension.
 In Week 12, the Ravens traveled down for an interconference battle with the New Orleans Saints, which the Ravens won.
 In Week 16, the Ravens traveled to Houston to take on the Texans.
 In one of Flacco's worst performances, the offense sputtered against the Houston defense and Flacco threw three interceptions, falling to the Texans 25–13.
 With their playoff chances and season hanging in the balance, the Ravens took on the Browns in Week 17 at home.
 After three quarters had gone by and down 10–3, Joe Flacco led the Ravens on a comeback scoring 17 unanswered points, winning 20–10.
 With the win, and the Kansas City Chiefs defeating the San Diego Chargers, the Ravens clinched their sixth playoff berth in seven seasons.

 In the wild card round, the Ravens won 30–17 against their divisional rivals, the Pittsburgh Steelers, at Heinz Field.
 In the next game in the Divisional round, the Ravens faced the New England Patriots.
 Despite a strong offensive effort and having a 14-point lead twice in the game, the Ravens were defeated by the Patriots 35–31, ending their season.

 The 2015 season marked 20 seasons of the franchise's existence competing in the NFL, which the franchise recognized with a special badge being worn on their uniforms during the 2015 NFL season.
-The Ravens lost key players such as Joe Flacco, Justin Forsett, Terrell Suggs, Steve Smith Sr., and Eugene Monroe to season-ending injuries.
-Injuries and their inability to win close games early in the season led to the first losing season in the Harbaugh-Flacco era.
+The Ravens lost key players such as Joe Flacco, Justin Forsett, Terrell Suggs, Steve Smith Sr., and Eugene Monroe to injuries.
+Injuries and their inability to win close games early in the season led to the first losing season in the Harbaugh-Flacco era with a 5–11 mark.
 The 2016 Ravens finished 8–8, but failed to qualify the playoffs for the second straight year.
 They were eliminated from playoff contention after their Week 16 loss to their division rivals, the Steelers.
 This was the first time the Ravens missed the playoffs in consecutive seasons since 2004–2005, as well as the first in the Harbaugh/Flacco era.

-During the 2017 season, the Ravens improved upon their 8–8 record from 2016 by one win, finishing the season 9-7 and missing the playoffs for the third year in a row.
-This marked the first time the Ravens failed to make the playoffs in three straight seasons since the team's first three years of existence (1996-1998).
+During the 2017 season, the Ravens improved upon their 8–8 record from 2016 by one win, finishing the season 9–7 and missing the playoffs for the third year in a row.
+This marked the first time the Ravens failed to make the playoffs in three straight seasons since the team's first three years of existence (1996–1998).
 The Ravens suffered a loss at home to the Cincinnati Bengals in the final game of the season that prevented them from earning a playoff berth.